 I tried Signature Lip Liner

+Merit’s lip liner is sooo pillowy!
 This is an excellent lip liner that glides on effortlessly and looks soo natural.
-It’s got a hydrating gel formula with a jojoba complex and pomegranate extract.
+It’s got a hydrating gel formula with a jojoba complex and pomegranate extract and feels so soft and cushiony.
 I can lightly accentuate my lips with one swipe or create a bolder lip.
 I’ve got the shade Coupe which is described as a cool pink, but I actually found it to be more of a deep nude that’s mauve-y.
 I like that I can also use it to fill in my lips without leaving them looking dry.

 Price: $24